Willoughby–Baylor House

 The Willoughby–Baylor House is a historic home located at Norfolk, Virginia.
 It was built about 1794, and is a two-story, three-bay, brick detached townhouse with a gable roof.
 It features a Greek Revival style doorway and porch supported on two pairs of Greek Doric order columns.
 These features were added in the mid-1820s.
 It was built by William Willoughby (1758-1800), a local merchant and building contractor.
-The building is open as a historic house museum operated by the Chrysler Museum of Art.
+The building used to be open as a historic house museum operated by the Chrysler Museum of Art, but closed in 2020.

 It was listed on the National Register of Historic Places in 1971.